 - Approaches to analysing and interpreting qualitative data including thematic, narrative, content and semiotic analysis.

 - Developing a Dissertation/Enterprise proposal

-Students follow 100 credits of core modules and they will have to choose 20 credits of option modules
+Students follow 100 credits of core modules and 20 credits of optional modules determined by the college.

 International Food and Beverage Management

 - Characteristics of the industry which influence the manner in which food and beverage operations are managed, e.g. “the nature of the industry”, casualisation, labour issues, customer perceptions, quality issues

 - The application of systems thinking to the management of food and beverage within two distinct dimensions. i.e. design, planning, control and the management of operating systems within a food and beverage provision. e.g. the importance of the menu and wine list as a marketing tool and the implications of the use of this point of sale